dilrubashowkat/dilrubashowkat.github.io/README.md

 --------------------------------------------------------------------------------

 ## BIO
-I am a Ph.D.
-Candidate in the Khoury College of Computer Sciences at Northeastern University.
-I am advised by Professor [Alexandra To](https://camd.northeastern.edu/faculty/alexandra-to/).
-My research spans the intersection of HCI, Value-sensitive design, and Human-centered Artificial Intelligence (HCAI).
-Currently, I am focusing on contributing to AI/ML literacy and value-sensitive algorithm design for low-income individuals in the USA.
-I am deeply passionate about making AI/ML knowledge more consumable for everyone.
-My work has been published in premier HCI venues including ACM CHI, ACM CSCW, and ACM DIS.
-Previously, I worked as a lecturer in the CSE department, at BRAC University, Dhaka, Bangladesh.
-I completed my B.Sc. and M.S. in CSE from the University of Dhaka, Bangladesh.
-I also received a second M.S. degree in CS from Oregon State University.
-I love doing service work; for example, sometimes on the weekends, I am probably doing service work (e.g., reviewing, attending talks, admission committees).
-I have reviewed over 80 conference and journal papers in premier HCI venues.
-In my free time, I like taking nature photographs.
+Dilruba Showkat is a Ph.D.
+Candidate at Northeastern University’s Khoury College of Computer Sciences, advised by Dr. Alexandra To.
+Dilruba's research broadly spans HCI, value-sensitive design, and human-centered artificial intelligence (HCAI) and AI Ethics.
+Before joining the Ph.D. program, Dilruba earned her Bachelor's and Master's degrees in Computer Science from the University of Dhaka, Dhaka, Bangladesh.
+She earned a M.S. degree in Computer Science from Oregon State University, Oregon, USA.
+She worked as a lecturer in the CSE department at BRAC University, Dhaka, Bangladesh

 ## NEWS
 * Congratulations, my advisor Prof. Alexandra To, on receiving the NSF CAREER Award!!